lp-wan/ip-compression/draft-ietf-lpwan-ipv6-static-context-hc.md

 * Rule entry: A row in the rule that describes a header field.

-* Rule ID: An identifier for a rule, SCHC C/D, and Dev share the same Rule ID for a specific flow.
+* Rule ID: An identifier for a rule, SCHC C/D in both sides share the same Rule ID for a specific packet.
 A set of Rule IDs are used to support fragmentation functionality.

 * SCHC C/D: Static Context Header Compression Compressor/Decompressor.
 A mechanism used in both sides, at the Dev and at the network to achieve Compression/Decompression of headers.
 SCHC C/D uses SCHC rules to perform compression and decompression.

 * SCHC packet: A packet (e.g. an IPv6 packet) whose header has been compressed as per the header compression mechanism defined in this document.
 If the header compression process is unable to actually compress the packet header, the packet with the uncompressed header is still called a SCHC packet (in this case, a Rule ID is used to indicate that the packet header has not been compressed).

 * TV: Target value.
 A value contained in the Rule that will be matched with the value of a header field.

 * Up: Uplink direction for compression/decompression, from the Dev SCHC C/D to the network SCHC C/D.

 * W: Window bit.
 A fragment header field used in Window mode (see section 5), which carries the same value for all fragments of a window.

 * Window:  A subset of the fragments needed to carry a packet (see section 5)